4ndr0666/4ndr0debugger/README.md

-# 4ndr0⫌ebugger
+# 4ndr0⫌ebugger (AI Code Reviewer)

-Welcome to the 4ndr0⫌ebugger!
-This application leverages the power of Google's Gemini PRO 2.5 API to provide intelligent analysis, feedback and a complete revision of your code.
-Submit code or code snippets in all languages, and the AI will help you identify potential bugs, suggest improvements for quality, style, offer insights and provide a complete and production ready revisision.
+Welcome to 4ndr0⫌ebugger!
+This application leverages the power of Google's Gemini API, specifically the \`gemini-2.5-flash-preview-04-17\` model, to provide intelligent analysis and feedback on your code.
+Submit code snippets in various languages, and the AI will help you identify potential bugs, suggest improvements for quality and style, and offer insights based on best practices, aiming to guide you towards production-ready revisions.

 The application features a sleek, cyan-centric and cyberpunk-inspired UI theme I call "electric glass".